 Watch out for patchy areas, and if they begin to stain easily.
 If it happens, it’s because it’s time to reapply the sealant.

-Tips For Cleaning Sealed Travertine
+Tips For Travertine Maintenance

 It is also important to take a series of other precautions with your travertine pavers, besides sealing.
 This care will allow them to maintain a beautiful appearance for much longer.

-Can You Pressure Wash Travertine Pavers
+Can You Pressure Wash Travertine Pavers?

 You should always give preference to cleaning your sealed travertine pavers with fiber brushes, mild soap or detergent, and water.